LibreShark/sharkdumps/n64/manuals/n64_gameshark_pro_v3.00_manual.md

 This takes you back to the in-Game Menu.

 **Option 3: Reset Code Generator** <br>
-This will clear the Code Generator of ail other searches previously performed.
+This will clear the Code Generator of all other searches previously performed.
 Use this option when you are re-starting a search.

 **Option 4: Start** <br>
 This will start the search for an unknown value.